ethereum/EIPs/EIPS/eip-20-token-standard.md

 Allows `_spender` to withdraw from your account multiple times, up to the `_value` amount.
 If this function is called again it overwrites the current allowance with `_value`.

-**NOTE**: To prevent attack vectors like the one [described here](https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/) and discussed [here](https://github.com/ethereum/EIPs/issues/20#issuecomment-263524729), make sure to force users to set the allowance to `0` before setting it to another value for the same spender.
+**NOTE**: To prevent attack vectors like the one [described here](https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/) and discussed [here](https://github.com/ethereum/EIPs/issues/20#issuecomment-263524729), clients SHOULD make sure to create user interfaces in such a way that they set the allowance first to `0` before setting it to another value for the same spender.
+THOUGH The contract itself shouldn't enforce it, to allow backwards compatilibilty with contracts deployed before

 ``` js
 function approve(address _spender, uint256 _value) returns (bool success)